Gerzer/FloatConverter/README.md

 type(of: ~cgFloat) // --> `Double.self`
 ```

-For extra flexibility, the conversion *to* `CGFloat` is overloaded such that it accepts any type that conforms to the `CGFloatConvertable` protocol, which adopts the same requirements as the existing `BinaryFloatingPoint` protocol.
+For extra flexibility, the conversion *to* `CGFloat` is overloaded such that it accepts any type that conforms to the `CGFloatConvertible` protocol, which adopts the same requirements as the existing `BinaryFloatingPoint` protocol.
 This means that you can add conformance to your own custom types.
 Just make sure not to add conformance to `CGFloat` itself so that the compiler can catch redundant/unnecessary usage of the FloatConverter `~` operator.

 For simplicity, the conversion *from* `CGFloat` always returns a `Double`.
 If you want to propose a way to choose to return a `Float` instead, then please open a GitHub issue (if one doesn't already exist).